NaiboWang/CommandlineConfig/Readme.md

 If the parameter name contains special characters such as `-+.` or `space` or `other python reserved characters`, you must use the `middle bracket []` to read and write the parameter value instead of **.** E.g., if the parameter name is `multi-information`, it can only be accessed by `config["multi-information"]`, cannot do `config.multi-information`, because the minus `sign -` is a python language's reserved symbol.

-### Nested objects currently support only one layer
+### Unlimited layer of nested objects
-Only one layer of nested objects is supported for now, other supported parameter types are: `int, float, string, bool and list`.
+Now the tool can support unlimited layers of nesting, other supported parameter types are: `int, float, string, bool and list`.

 ### Parameter integrity check, all parameters to be modified must be predefined
 The name of the parameter passed on the command line **must be defined in `preset_config` in advance, otherwise an error will be reported**, e.g.